eclipse-glsp/glsp-website-source/content/documentation/gettingStarted/content.md

   sticky = true
 +++

-GLSP is architected to be very flexible and provides several options:
+GLSP is architected to be very flexible and provides several implementation options:

 * 🖥️ **Server**<br/>
    GLSP servers can be written either in Java or with Typescript based on nodejs.